NashRickert/Hyperspectral-Imaging/Documentation/board-setup.md

 dtc -I dtb -O dts -o ~/temp/out.dts images/linux/system.dtb cat ~/temp/out.dts | grep "<name of driver>"

+The entries that I added will be visible in the system-user.dtsi file in this directory.

 #### Getting compile_commands.json for doing module development:

+Note that this ended up being enough of a headache that I didn't use an LSP, so I cannot confirm for certain that this works.

 Odds are you'll want a compile_commands.json file so you can use an LSP while doing module development.
 This is a bit trickier than usual because of the fact that we used petalinux to build our kernel.
-In fact I was kinda tweaking out about it, as an aside.
-However as with the previous things, petalinux makes it easy if (and only if) you know what you're doing.
+As with the previous things, petalinux makes it easy if (and only if) you know what you're doing.

 Step 1: Install bear on your VM.